Code-Institute-Submissions/sofias_bistro/README.md

 As a website visitor who wishes to delete a review, click on the 'Review' navigation dropdown tab, and click on the 'Delete' button.
 The page will direct to a notification page to ask the user if they wish to delete the review.
 Click on 'Yes' button will have the review deleted.
 The site will redirect to the 'All Reviews' page and display a notification that states the review was successfully deleted.

+Essentially, the project has developed a section where and providing a section for individuals who visited the restaurant, the project served its purpose to use a website as a medium to in rendering views to the community about the bistro as well as a means for the bistro owner to receive feedback in an open way.
+Ultimately, the website aimed to serve the as a medium to the business owners to hear from their visitors/customers to receive input for future implementaion plans to expand their business.

 ## Features